Why we try!

+The quest to go faster on water has challenged both man and machine for centuries.
+Whether for trading, waging war, or simply winning a coveted trophy, the desire for higher speeds has been relentless.
 Modern-day challengers have a clear benchmark against which to measure their skill and ingenuity.
-The World Water Speed Record is the pinnacle of sporting achievement on water – a compelling contest by man and machine, played out on a backcloth of wind and wave, distance and time.
+The World Water Speed Record is the pinnacle of sporting achievement on water – a compelling contest played out on a backcloth of wind and wave, distance and time.

 The World Water Speed Record has a long and colourful history.
-Previous holders and challengers have included the American inventor Alexander Graham Bell, the fabled British soldier and author “Lawrence of Arabia”, and the legendary English “speed kings” Sir Malcolm and Donald Campbell with their iconic Bluebirds.
+Previous holders and challengers have included the Scottish-born, American-domiciled scientist, engineer and inventor Alexander Graham Bell, the fabled British soldier and author 'Lawrence of Arabia', and the legendary English 'speed kings' Sir Malcolm and Donald Campbell with their iconic Bluebirds.

-It is sobering to reflect that it is now almost 60 years since the last British boat to hold the record was built.
+It is sobering to reflect that it is nearly 70 years since the last British boat driven to record success was built …

-Australia has held the World Water Speed Record for 34 years, in spite of competition from America.
-The record stands at 317.60 mph (511.11 kph).
-It is 46 years since Britain last held the record, way back in Donald Campbell’s time.
-The Quicksilver team aims to break Australia’s long hold on it and return it to the shores of our nation, which has made more water-speed history than any other.
+Australia has held the World Water Speed Record for 43 years, in spite of competition from America.
+The record speed is 317.60 mph (511.11 kph).
+It is 54 years since Britain was the holder, way back in Donald Campbell’s era.
+The Quicksilver project aims to break Australia’s long stranglehold on the record and return the trophy to our nation, which has made more water-speed history than any other.

-With Quicksilver, the philosophy is to employ modern technology in design, construction and operation in order to increase safety margins very substantially beyond what has been feasible in the past.
+The Quicksilver craft is steadily taking shape on a diet of loyal support, some small-scale private funding and an irrepressible enthusiasm for the task in hand.
+Our philosophy is to employ modern technology in design, construction and operation so as to increase safety margins very substantially beyond what has been feasible in the past.